zapnap/isbn_validation/README.md

 # IsbnValidation

 Custom ActiveRecord Validation for International Standard Book Number (ISBN) fields.
 Supports both ISBN-10 and ISBN-13.
 Will guarantee that validated fields contain valid ISBNs.

 Default behaviour is to allow either ISBN-10 or ISBN-13, but this can be altered by specifying the :with option as shown in the example below.

 For more information on ISBN, see http://en.wikipedia.org/wiki/Isbn

 ## Installation

-### Rails 3
-This fork of ISBN Validation is *not* backward compatible and would work only on Rails 3.0.

 To use it, add it to your Gemfile:

-    gem 'isbn_validation', :git => 'git@github.com:Omer/isbn_validation.git'

-### Rails 2

-Please refer to the [original repo](https://github.com/zapnap/isbn_validation)
+    gem 'isbn_validation'

+The current version of isbn_validation only supports Rails 3.
+For Rails 2.x support, please use v0.1.2.

 ## Example